Windows OS Hub

 Certutil -syncWithWU -f \\fr-dc01\SYSVOL\woshub.com\rootcert\

-A number of root certificate files (CRT file format) will appear in the specified shared network folder (including files authrootstl.cab, disallowedcertstl.cab, disallowedcert.sst, thumbprint.crt).
+A number of root certificate files (in CRT file format) will appear in the specified shared network folder (including files authrootstl.cab, disallowedcertstl.cab, disallowedcert.sst, thumbprint.crt).

 Certutil syncWithWU: getting latest root certs from windows update

-Then use the Group Policy Preferences to change the value of the registry parameter RootDirURL under HKLM\Software\Microsoft\SystemCertificates\AuthRoot\AutoUpdate.
+Then, configure the Group Policy Preferences to change the value of the registry parameter RootDirURL under HKLM\Software\Microsoft\SystemCertificates\AuthRoot\AutoUpdate.
 This parameter should point to the shared network folder from which your Windows computers will receive new root certificates.
-Run the domain GPMC.msc console, create a new GPO, switch to the edit policy mode, and expand the section Computer Configuration -> Preferences -> Windows Settings -> Registry.
+Open the domain GPMC.msc console, create a new GPO, and switch to the edit policy mode.
+Expand the section Computer Configuration -> Preferences -> Windows Settings -> Registry.
 Create a new registry property with the following settings:

 • Action: Update